-- The pool of qualified applicants, especially for executive management and examiner positions, is small, due in part to competition with the federal regulatory agencies' and private sector's ability to offer higher pay and greater flexibility.
+- The pool of qualified applicants, especially for executive management, information technology and examiner positions, is small, due in part to competition with the federal regulatory agencies' and private sector's ability to offer higher pay and greater flexibility.
 Alternative sources for acquiring experienced examiners have been implemented.
-We have successfully hired three seasoned commissioned examiners and have signed a contract with the Conference of State Bank Supervisors to participate in a pool of experienced examiners who are available on a temporary hiring basis to meet peak times of demand. - Extensive travel requirements negatively impact the number of applications for positions in key program areas, particularly examiner positions. - Developing and retaining examiner staff is key to the Department's continued ability to perform its core functions.
+We have signed a contract with the Conference of State Bank Supervisors to participate in a pool of experienced examiners who are available on a temporary hiring basis to meet peak times of demand. - Extensive travel requirements negatively impact the number of applications for positions in key program areas, particularly examiner positions.

+• Developing and retaining examiner staff is key to the Department's continued ability to perform its core functions.
 The Department has made an extensive ongoing commitment to continuing education training to staff, particularly field examiners.
 This investment both in time and money accentuates the loss when examiners depart after only a few years.